 JW: You have had an interesting journey to your new role at J&J Impact Ventures.
-Tell us about your background what led you to impact investing in the healthcare space.
+Tell us about your background and what led you to impact investing in the healthcare space.

 DD: I’ve been in the healthcare space for about 25 years, much of that in MedTech.
 I began my career as an entrepreneur.
-I was in the SF Bay Area for grad school and energized by the startup culture there, I jumped into co-founding several companies and leading development of new medical technologies.
+I was in the SF Bay Area for grad school and energized by the startup culture there, so I jumped into co-founding several companies and leading development of new medical technologies.
 From there, I shifted to being an “intrapreneur,” fostering innovation in a larger corporate setting through different positions in business development/mergers and acquisitions, research and development, strategy and portfolio management, and joined Johnson & Johnson seven years ago.
-I’m excited to bring all that experience to this new role leading J&J Impact Ventures focusing innovation and entrepreneurship on the mission of health equity.
+I’m excited to bring all that experience to this new role leading J&J Impact Ventures and focusing innovation and entrepreneurship on the mission of health equity.

 JW: How has your experience as an entrepreneur shaped your approach to supporting other entrepreneurs?
 What do they need to succeed?